JacobPulk/art/README.md

 `" 2000` will re-render the last shown image at 2000 pixels.

-`" abc 2000` will re-render the saved image called "abc" (leave off the extension) at 2000 pixels.
+`" nice 2000` will re-render the saved image called "nice" (leave off the extension) at 2000 pixels.

 <br>